-You can taste real Mexican food by stopping by any local restaurants.
-I savoured some Mexican delicacies at small countryside resturants while doing my day tours.
+You can taste the real Mexican food by stopping by any local restaurants.
+We savored some Mexican delicacies at small countryside restaurants while doing our day tours.

 Also in 5th Avenue, there is a beautiful mural of Frida Kahlo in PDC.
 There is a restaurant named Frida Kahlo Restaurante, very chic and beautiful inside.

 Playa del Carmen is located in the state of Quintana Roo, it’s known for its beaches and coral reefs.
 Being a coastal resort town in Mexico, it is a popular tourist destination.
 Being a central spot within the Riviera Maya, Playa del Carmen runs from south of Cancún to Tulum and the Sian Ka’an biosphere reserve.

 Cancún – With a travel time of 1 hour, you can reach Cancun from Playa del Carmen to enjoy some of the best beaches, cuisine and water activities like snorkeling.
 Some of the beaches include Playa Gaviota Azul, Playa Caracol.